 While a lot of consumers are price conscious when they are mattress shopping, your main focus should be on finding the best mattress for your physical needs.
-Talk to a salesperson about any specific problem areas you have, such as lower back pain, instead of just giving them a price range when beginning your search.
+Talk to a salesperson about any specific problem areas you have, such as lower back pain, when beginning your search.

-To really get a feel for a bed you need to lie, in your starting sleep position, for about 5-7 minutes.
-Then roll to a second position for another 5-7 min.
-This might feel weird but it isn’t—you are going to be making a big purchase, and it needs to be correct.
+Most mattress vendors allow for a trial period to make sure it is a right fit for your needs.
+To really get a feel for a bed you need to lie, in your starting sleep position, for about five- minutes.
+Then roll to a second position for another 5-7 minutes.

 Top 15 Mattresses For You